5th Air Division: World War II

-The 5th Air Division (5th AD) originated on 19 October 1940 at McChord Field, Washington.
+The 5th Air Division originated on 19 October 1940 at McChord Field, |Washington.
 Its initial mission was air defense of the northwest United States with three bombardment groups (12th, 17th and 39th) flying early B-17 Flying Fortresses (B-17C/D), as well as the B-18 Bolo and its B-23 Dragon variant.

 With the United States' entry into World War II, the mission of the 5th Bomb Wing was changed to that of a strategic heavy bomber wing, in July 1942 being initially assigned to the new Eighth Air Force.
 However, the 5th Bomb Wing was reassigned to the Twelfth Air Force in October 1942, to support the Western Task Force being assembled for the Operation Torch landings, planned for November.

 The 5th moved to North Africa in November, and its subordinate units began flying missions from French Morocco in late 1942.
 The 97th and 301st Bomb groups, both being transferred from Eighth Air Force, were the pioneer heavy bomb groups in North Africa.

 Three weeks prior to the invasion saw a number of secret missions flown by the 97th BG.
 The first of these occurred on 18 October 1942 when General Mark Clark, commander of ground forces in the Western Task Force, flew to Gibraltar, along with a box containing $100,000 in gold 20 Franc coins, which were going to be paid to corrupt Vichy France officials in North Africa in order to secure their cooperation during the coming invasion.
 However, after Clark landed in Gibraltar, the coins were lost overboard when they were on the final leg of their journey.

-Also, on 5 November General Dwight Eisenhower and British General Kenneth Anderson was flown on a 97th BG B-17 were flown from Britainto Gibraltar.
+Also, on 5 November General Dwight Eisenhower and British General Kenneth Anderson was flown on a 97th BG B-17 were flown from Britain to Gibraltar.
 The following day, General James Doolittle, the newly named commander of Twelfth Air Force was flown to Gibraltar.
 Doolittle's B-17 was intercepted by four Ju-88s over the Bay of Biscay, forcing the pilot to dive sharply and make a run for it just above the ocean's surface.
 The co-pilot of the aircraft was injured by a strafing run of one of the German aircraft, and Doolittle reached for the first aid kit and attended to the wounded man.
 Afterward, Doolittle sat in the co-pilot's seat and helped fly the aircraft to Gibraltar.

 Shortly after the invasion, the 97th and 301st moved from their bases in England to an airfield at Tafraoui, Algeria.
 The conditions in Algeria were sparse compared to that in England, but by 24 November the two groups attacked the docks at Bizerte, Tunisia.